A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: The Sensitivity-Based Solution Method

 We now establish the equivalence between a KKT point of the implicit problem \eqref{eq:Implicit_BLP} and a stationary point of the MPCC reformulation \eqref{eq:BLP MPCC}.
 A constraint qualification tailored for these problems is \emph{MPEC-LICQ}, which requires that the gradients of the active upper-level constraints, the active lower-level constraints, and the lower-level stationarity equations are linearly independent.
 This condition ensures that the multipliers of the MPCC are well-defined \citep{Luo1996}.

 The Lagrangian for the MPCC \eqref{eq:BLP MPCC} is given by:

-where $\mu, \nu, \pi, \xi$ are the Lagrange multipliers which follow standard multiplier sign convention, namely, the equality constraint multiplier $\nu$ is free, and the inequality constraints multipliers $\mu, \pi, \xi$ are non-negative.
-Note that this Lagrangian function does not consider the complemenarity slackness condition $\bar\lambda_i g_i(\bar x,\bar y)=0$ for all $i$, this condition is handled through index–set dependent rules on the multipliers.
+where $\mu, \nu, \pi, \xi$ are the Lagrange multipliers following standard sign convention: the equality constraint multiplier $\nu$ is free, and the inequality constraint multipliers $\mu, \pi, \xi$ are non-negative.
+The complementarity condition $\bar{\lambda}_i g_i(\bar{x},\bar{y}) = 0$ for all $i$ is not incorporated into \eqref{eq:MPCC_Lagrangian} directly; it is handled through index-set dependent sign rules on the multipliers.

-A feasible point $(\bar{x},\bar{y},\bar{\lambda})$ of the MPCC \eqref{eq:BLP MPCC} is \mbox{\emph{S--stationary}} if there exist multipliers $(\bar{\mu}, \bar{\nu}, \bar{\pi}, \bar{\xi})$ such that the following hold: \begin{enumerate} \item Stationarity:
+A feasible point $(\bar{x},\bar{y},\bar{\lambda})$ of the MPCC \eqref{eq:BLP MPCC} is \emph{S--stationary} if there exist multipliers $(\bar{\mu}, \bar{\nu}, \bar{\pi}, \bar{\xi})$ such that the following hold: \begin{enumerate} \item Stationarity:

 \item Primal feasibility:

 \item Dual feasibility and complementarity slackness:

 \item Sign rules: Define index sets